The Legacy Museum: Exhibits

+The museum's goal is to lead the visitor on the path from slavery to racial oppression in other forms, including terror lynching and mass incarceration of minorities.
+The museum employs technology to dramatize the horror and terror of enslavement, lynchings, and legalized racial segregation in America.
+Visitors can hear, see, and be in close proximity to slave replicas, which model what it was like to be an enslaved person awaiting sale at the auction block.
+There are first person accounts of slavery and auctioning through narration and voiceovers.
+One of its displays is a collection of soil from lynching sites across the United States.
+The museum includes a variety of interactive exhibits, including a poll site that includes the test black Americans were expected to pass prior to voting, including questions such as the number of jelly beans in a jar, and a visitors wing to a prison where visitors can sit down and hear the inmates stories.

-The museum's goal is to lead the visitor on the path from slavery to racial oppression in other forms, including terror lynching and mass incarceration of minorites.
-To illustrate the point of on-going oppression, the exhibits include photographs of African-Americans picking cotton; the photos could be easily mistaken as depicting the slavery period.
-In fact, they are of inmates from 1960s.
-Unlike the Mississippi Civil Rights Museum, the Legacy Museum does not tell a comforting story of progress from oppression to civil rights reform, but of continually evolving ways of controlling black people.
+To illustrate the point of ongoing oppression, the exhibits include photographs of African-Americans picking cotton; the photos could be easily mistaken as depicting the slavery period.
+They are inmates from the1960s.
+Unlike the Mississippi Civil Rights Museum, the Legacy Museum does not tell a comforting story of progress from oppression to civil rights reform but of continually evolving ways of controlling Black people.
 In one telling exhibit, a panicked group of captured and chained Africans stand opposite a group of men, arms raised, at the moment of arrest.

-The museum employs technology to dramatize the horror and terror of enslavement, lynchings, and legalized racial segregation in America.
-Visitors can hear, see, and be in close proximity to slave replicas, which model what it was like to be an imprisoned slave awaiting sale at the auction block.
-There are first person accounts of slavery and auctioning through narration and voice overs.
-In 2021, the museum moved to a new site that boasts 47,000 square feet and new exhibits including an art gallery.